WordPress.com (Free, Hosted by Wordpress):

 Suggestions from About Blogging:

-For bloggers who are looking for a free blogging software that allows monetization, you may want to try Blogger.
-If monetization is not important to you, then Wordpress.com might be a better choice.
+For bloggers who are looking for a free blogging platform that allows monetization, you may want to try Blogger.
+If monetization is not important to you, then WordPress.com might be a better choice.

 For bloggers who want full customization and advanced feature capability (and aren't afraid of technical challenges and out-of-pocket expenses), WordPress.org is an excellent choice.

 For bloggers who don't need a lot of features and would rather simply publish quotes, images, and videos without frills, Tumblr is a good option.

-More Information to Help You Choose a Blogging Software:
+More Information to Help You Choose a Blogging Platform:

-Bottom-line, decide what your goals are for your blog upfront to help you choose the best blogging application for you from the start.
-Take a look at these six questions bloggers should ask themselves when choosing a blogging application to help you decide which blogging software is right for you.
+Bottom-line, decide what your goals are for your blog upfront to help you choose the best blogging platform for you from the start.
+Take a look at these six questions bloggers should ask themselves when choosing a blogging platform to help you decide which application is right for you.